What it is

 How Barrion checks it

-Barrion inspects CORS-related response headers (Access-Control-Allow-Origin, Allow-Credentials, Allow-Headers, Max-Age, and COEP/COOP/CORP).
-We report permissive or inconsistent settings and suggest safer configurations.
+Barrion inspects CORS-related response headers (Access-Control-Allow-Origin, Allow-Credentials, Allow-Headers, Allow-Methods, Max-Age).
+We report permissive or inconsistent settings, such as Access-Control-Allow-Origin: * combined with Allow-Credentials: true, or reflected Origin without an allow-list, and suggest safer configurations.
 All checks are passive.